glennhickey/hap-compare/README.md

 ## Overview

 Retrieve basic statistics from a pan-genome graph (in GFA format) by comparing paths.
-Coded as part of the [SV Biohackathon](https://github.com/collaborativebioinformatics/swagg)
+Hacked as part of the [SV Biohackathon](https://github.com/collaborativebioinformatics/swagg)

 ## Dependencies